thomiceli/opengist/docs/configuration/databases/sqlite.md

 Because SQLite is a file-based database, there is not much configuration to tweak.

 The configuration `db-uri`/`OG_DB_URI` refers to the path of the SQLite database file relative in the `$opengist-home/` directory (default `opengist.db`), although it can be left untouched.
+You can also use an absolute path outside the `$opengist-home/` directory.

 The SQLite journal mode is set to [`WAL` (Write-Ahead Logging)](https://www.sqlite.org/pragma.html#pragma_journal_mode) by default and can be changed.